-Nebraska motor fuels tax rate to drop July 1
+Nebraska Motor Fuels Tax Rate to Drop July 1

-The Department of Revenue announced Wednesday that the state motor fuels tax will drop fourth-tenths of a cent on July 1, to 28 cents per gallon from 28.4 cents.
+The Department of Revenue announced Wednesday that the state motor fuels tax will drop fourth-tenths of a cent on July 1, to 28 cents per gallon (nearly 4 liters) from 28.4 cents.

 The fuels tax is composed of a wholesale, variable and fixed tax.
 The wholesale is based on the wholesale price of fuel.
 That tax will rise to 9.7 cents from 8.7 cents.